Clonkk/parachute/README.rst

 This means that for use the tagged version of cast you have to explicitly call ``castTag``.

 But since ``cast`` is most often called in conjonction with ``addr`` or ``unsafeAddr``, it should be too impactful.

+# Documentations and examples

+The documentation is accessible `here <https://clonkk.github.io/parachute/>`_ .

+Look into the ``tests/`` folder for more elaborate examples.